 To develop collaborative professionals in physical therapy practice, education, social responsibility, and discovery and translation of science to improve health.

 We are committed to our professional and community stakeholders to promote and provide accessible, affordable, and high quality health care.
 Our academic programs support this philosophy by educating collaborative professionals who advocate for the profession and the patient.
 We maintain a collegial and supportive environment that enables professional growth, research advancement, and instructional excellence.
 Our program philosophy aligns with the values of the APTA Code of Ethics, which includes: accountability, altruism, compassion/caring, excellence, integrity, professional duty, and social responsibility.

-Differences Between the DPT, PhD, and Ortho Residency Programs
+Differences Between the DPT and PhD Programs

 The Doctor of Physical Therapy is a joint degree offered by UCSF and SFSU.
 The DPT is a 36-month continuous program designed to matriculate clinicians in the practice of physical therapy, with a combination of didactic and clinical skills-based coursework and clinical experiences spaced throughout the three years of the program.
 The program admits 50 students per year into a cohort-model based program.
 The curriculum is designed to prepare collaborative and expert clinicians who will advance the quality of health care through a currency in the relevant literature and a commitment to evidence based practice.
 The program boasts extremely high licensure exam pass, employment and graduation rates.